 - strength and fine motor coordination such as reaching, grasping and writing

 - sensory processing, including sensitivity training to touch, movement and noise

 - daily living skills such as feeding and dressing

-- cognitive skills, including problem solving, organization skills, attention span improvement and enhanced ability to follow directions
+- cognitive skills, including problem-solving, organization, attention and ability to follow directions

 - improving the ability to produce speech, put words together and understand language

 - evaluating and treating swallowing problems and feeding disorders

 - oral-motor treatments